microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 - SQL Server 2022 Evaluation or Developer Edition. **You must configure SQL Server for mixed mode authentication**.
 You will be creating two SQL logins for this exercise: A sysadmin login called **bob** and an "application" login called **app**.
 - Virtual machine or computer with minimum 2 CPUs with 8Gb RAM.
 - SQL Server Management Studio (SSMS).
 The latest SSMS 18.x will work but SSMS 19.x has a new visualization for Ledger tables so the examples in demo 1 were done with the latest SSMS 19.x preview build.
-- Install **Azure Data Studio (ADS)** from https://aka.ms/azuredatastudio.
+- Install Azure Data Studio (ADS) from https://aka.ms/azuredatastudio.
 T-SQL notebooks are used in this module.

+## Setup

+Go through the following steps to setup the exercises in this module:

+1. Create a SQL based sysadmin login called **bob** by executing the script **addsysadminlogin.sql** from SSMS as the **default sysadmin** for the SQL Server instance.
+1. **Login with the 'bob' sysadmin user created in the previous step**.
+If you get an login failure make sure you have Mixed Mode Authentication enabled for SQL Server.
+1. Create the database schema, add an **app** login, and users by executing the script **createdb.sql** from SSMS.

 ## Exercise 1: Using an updatable ledger table

 This exercise will show you the fundamentals of an updatable ledger table.

-1. Create a SQL based sysadmin login called **bob** by executing the script **addsysadminlogin.sql** from SSMS as the **default sysadmin** for the SQL Server instance.
-2. **Login with the 'bob' sysadmin user created in the previous step**.
-If you get an login failure make sure you have Mixed Mode Authentication enabled for SQL Server.
-2. Create the database schema, add an app login, and users by executing the script **createdb.sql** from SSMS.
-3. Create an updatable ledger table for Employees by executing the script **createemployeeledger.sql** from SSMS.
+1. Create an updatable ledger table for Employees by executing the script **createemployeeledger.sql** from SSMS.
 Use SSMS Object Explorer to see the tables have properties next to their name that they are ledger tables and a new visual icon to indicate it is a ledger table.
-5. Populate initial employee data using the script **populateemployees.sql** from SSMS.
+1. Populate initial employee data using the script **populateemployees.sql** from SSMS.
-6. Examine the data in the employee table using the script **getallemployees.sql**.
+1. Examine the data in the employee table using the script **getallemployees.sql**.
 Notice there are "hidden" columns that are not shown if you execute a SELECT *.
 Some of these columns are NULL or 0 because no updates have been made to the data.
 You normally will not use these columns but use the *ledger view* to see information about changes to the employees table.
-7. Look at the employees ledger view by executing the script **getemployeesledger.sql**.
+1. Look at the employees ledger view by executing the script **getemployeesledger.sql**.
 This is a view from the Employees table and a ledger *history* table.
 Notice the ledger has the transaction information from hidden columns in the table plus an indication of what type of operation was performed on the ledger for a specific row.
-8. Examine the definition of the ledger view by executing **getemployeesledgerview.sql**.
+1. Examine the definition of the ledger view by executing **getemployeesledgerview.sql**.
 The ledger history table uses the name **MSSQL_LedgerHistoryFor_[objectid of table]**.
 Notice the view is a union of the original table (for new inserts) and updates from the history table (insert/delete pair).
-9. You can combine the ledger view with a system table to get more auditing information.
+1. You can combine the ledger view with a system table to get more auditing information.
 Execute the script  **viewemployeesledgerhistory.sql** to see an example.
 You can see that 'bob' inserted all the data along with a timestamp.
-10. To verify the integrity of the ledger let's generate a digest by executing the script **generatedigest.sql**. **Save the output value (including the braces) to be used for verifying the ledger.**
+1. To verify the integrity of the ledger let's generate a digest by executing the script **generatedigest.sql**. **Save the output value (including the braces) to be used for verifying the ledger.**
-11. You can now see blocks generated for the ledger table by executing the script **getledgerblocks.sql**
+1. You can now see blocks generated for the ledger table by executing the script **getledgerblocks.sql**
-10. Try to update Jay Adam's salary to see if no one will notice by executing the script **updatejayssalary.sql**.
+1. Try to update Jay Adam's salary to see if no one will notice by executing the script **updatejayssalary.sql**.
-11. Execute the script **getallemployees.sql** to see that it doesn't look anyone updated the data.
+1. Execute the script **getallemployees.sql** to see that it doesn't look anyone updated the data.
-12. Execute the script **viewemployeesledgerhistory.sql** to see the audit of the changes and who made them.
+1. Execute the script **viewemployeesledgerhistory.sql** to see the audit of the changes and who made them.
 Notice 3 rows for Jay Adam's.
 Two for the update (DELETE and INSERT) and 1 for the original INSERT.
 1. Generate another digest by executing **generatedigest.sql**.
 Save the JSON output (including the {})
 1. Let's verify the ledger just to verify the integrity of the data.
 Edit the script **verifyledger.sql** by substituting the JSON value from **step 15** from the **generatedigest.sql** script (include the brackets inside the quotes).
 Execute the script.
 The **last_verified_block_id** should match the block_id in the digest and in **sys.database_ledger_blocks**.
 I now know the ledger is verified as of the time the digest was captured.